iCliniq Logo

 Welcome to icliniq.com.

-Following is my opinion on your asked question.
-The boy is having a roseola viral infection in which human herpesvirus 6 (HHV 6) is positive.
+Following is my opinion on your question.
+The boy is having a roseola viral infection, in which human herpesvirus 6 (HHV-6) is positive.
 I have seen the attached report (attachment removed to protect the patient's identity).
 It is suggestive of a viral infection.

-His neutrophil and hemoglobin might be low because of bone marrow suppression.
-Neutrophils and red blood cells (RBC) are produced from bone marrow.
-So if bone marrow suppression occurs, the total count can fall down.
+His neutrophil and hemoglobin levels might be low because of bone marrow suppression.
+Neutrophils and red blood cells (RBCs) are produced from bone marrow.
+So if bone marrow suppression occurs, the total count can fall.
 Microcyte, macrocyte, and polychromatic red blood cell (RBC) suggest anemia with hemolysis.

-Symptomatic management is done in roseola like a viral infection.
+Symptomatic management is done for roseola, like a viral infection.
 The patient is given antibiotics and fluid and requires symptomatic management.

-Lymphocytes were high, especially reactive ones in complete blood count (CBC), which is due to the viral infection itself.
+Lymphocytes were high, especially atypical lymphocytes, in the complete blood count (CBC), which is due to the viral infection itself.
 In the latest complete blood count (CBC) report, the total count is within range, so do not worry about that.
 Keep him hydrated with lots of water and follow your doctor's advice.

 I hope I have answered your question.
 Let me know if I can assist you further.
 Best regards.